 We serve the prospective client more by waiting until they are ready rather than expecting them to be.

-Tip #5: Make the offer instead of asking permission to make it
+Tip 5: Make the offer instead of asking permission to make it.

+Keep this in mind the next time you make a sales call.
 If your offer really will enrich the lives of those who consume it, then providing it is ultimately an act of service.

 That means selling it is an act of service as well.

 Entrepreneur Editors' Picks